StackItHQ/pes-nishanthdmello/README.md

 We have a checklist at the bottom of this README file, which you should update as your progress with your assignment.
 It will help us evaluate your project.

-- [ ] My code's working just fine! 🥳
-- [ ] I have recorded a video showing it working and embedded it in the README ▶️
-- [ ] I have tested all the normal working cases 😎
-- [ ] I have even solved some edge cases (brownie points) 💪
-- [ ] I added my very planned-out approach to the problem at the end of this README 📜

 ## Got Questions❓
 Feel free to check the discussions tab, you might get some help there.
 Check out that tab before reaching out to us.
 Also, did you know, the internet is a great place to explore? 😛